Welcome to our Computational Cognitive Neuroscience lab at National Brain Research Centre (NBRC), Manesar, India.

 In general, we are interested in how do hierarchical brain areas communicate using underlying neuronal dynamics to shape up memory, attention, action selection and cognition?
 We do experiments and combine it with theory developing new methods, model and data analysis to answer these questions.

-Researchers in our group are currently investigating how do different brain areas communicate and allocate resources, routes information and optimize information processing during various task conditions (emotion, perception, multisensory integration).
+Researchers in our group is currently investigating how do different brain areas to communicate and allocate resources, routes information and optimize information processing during various task conditions (emotion, perception, multisensory integration).

 What exactly do we mean by optimal cognitive processing?
 What is the time-scale of slow versus fast cognitive processing?
 Under what context slowness of processing is beneficial versus not beneficial at all?
 How do we systematically learn new cognitive processes across lifespans?
 What specific role can we ascribe for perturbation such as traumatic brain injury, lesion in disturbing the balance or optimal functioning of the Brain?
 How do we compensate or restore such functions?
 What exactly is the nature of the causal relationship between functional brain areas and networks under the resting and neurocognitive task conditions?
 How do the functional responses (e.g. emotion processing, multisensory integration, language processing, attention) change in aging, disease states?